danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 ### Pre-processing

 Using `COMEBin/scripts/gen_cov_file.sh` to generate coverage information.
 Coverage information is required as input for COMEBin (-p).
-The input is the assembly file, followed by the reads of all of the samples that went into the assmebly. **NOTE: that the output are sorted bam files, whichc can be used in SemiBin2 and MEtaDecoder**
+The input is the assembly file, followed by the reads of all of the samples that went into the assmebly. **NOTE: that the output are sorted bam files, whichc can be used in SemiBin2**

 Single-enriched assemblies and the co-assembly of the 18 enrichments were binned independently using COMEBin.
 Starting with the co-assembly: